Wormhole Essentials:

 Supplemental Facts:

 - C1, C2 and C3 are often referred to as lowclass whereas C5 and C6 are highclass.
-C4 is one of those two or neither, depending on who you ask
+C4 is one of those or neither, depending on who you ask

 - small holes have essentially infinite total mass; they only collapse when their life timers end